TaitoUnited/taito-cli/support/README.md

 # Shell support

+TODO Implement intelligent suggestions using `taito --print-commands`.
+Perhaps running `taito` without any arguments should start an interactive mode that suggests commands by fuzzy matching?

 ## Autocompletion for zsh

 Add zsh-completion folder to your $fpath before zsh completions are loaded.
 For example at the beginning of the `~/.zshrc` file: